shunnokw/medibank_test/README.md

-# Medibank test news app
+# News app
-This is the news app for Medibank code test challenge.
+This is the news app for code test challenge.

 This app is fully built with RxSwift + MVVM.